bioinfodlsu/samar/README.md

 cd samar
 snakemake --configfile <my_config.yaml> --use-conda -p --cores all
 ```
-Please see 2.4 below for a simple example.

 # 2.3.
 Ouput
 Output is stored inside the folder specified in the *out_dir* entry of the config file.